CoreyKirschner/rundown-readme-generator/README.md

 ## Description

-  This is a user-friendly interface to input project information with multiple templates to create a README for your project.
+  This is a command-line application that generates a professional README file for a project.
+It prompts the user for information about their project and then generates a Markdown file with the responses.

 ## Installation

-    1. Clone the repository
-    2. Open application
-    3. Direct yourself in the terminal to the Develop folder
+  To install the README Generator, clone the repository and run npm install in the project directory.

 ## Usage

-   In your terminal cd to the Develop folder of this project, run it in terminal using "node index.js", answer every question, and                after the last question is answered then a README should have been generated.
+   To use the README Generator, run the node index.js command in the project directory.
+The application will then prompt the user for information about their project.
+Once all the information has been entered, the README file will be generated in the project directory.

 ## Contribution Guidelines

-  You can fork the repository, create a branch, make changes and commit, push to the orignial branch, or create the pull request.
+  To contribute, you can fork the repository and create a new branch for your changes.
+Then, submit a pull request with a detailed description of your contribution.

 ## Running Tests

-  To run a test, type "node index.js" in your terminal to start answering questions for the README you would like to generate.
+  To run tests for the README Generator, run the npm test command in the project directory.

 # Questions